 Funding

 This program is funded through annual Congressional appropriations.
 The U.S. Fish and Wildlife Service apportions funds to state fish and wildlife agencies based on the land area and population of each state.
 Since the program’s inception in 2001, Louisiana has received more than $16 million in federal funding.
-This funding can be used to implement the state’s SWAP or for planning purposes to modify, revise, or update the SWAP.
+This funding can be used to implement Louisiana’s State Wildlife Action Plan or for planning purposes to modify, revise, or update the State Wildlife Action Plan.

 Projects